mesfind/bioinfo-python/_episodes/01-intro.md

 ### Executing Scripts

 One of the more practical uses of Python in the command line is to execute scripts.
-Several of the examples above are contained within the script called _01-intro.py_.
+Several of the examples above are contained within the script called [`Week_8/scripts/01-intro.py`](https://github.com/EEOB-BioData/BCB546X-Spring2017/tree/master/Week_8/scripts) (in the course GitHub repository).
 You can run this whole script from the command line in your terminal:

 ```
 $ python 01-intro.py